Voyantis/gtm-voyantis/README.md

-# Voyantis AI Google Tag Manager Template
+# Voyantis Google Tag Manager Template

-Official Google Tag Manager custom template for [Voyantis AI](https://voyantis.ai) - AI-powered customer analytics and predictive modeling.
+Official Google Tag Manager custom template for [Voyantis](https://voyantis.ai) - AI-powered customer analytics and predictive modeling.

 ## What This Tag Does

-The Voyantis AI GTM template loads the Voyantis AI SDK on your website to:
+The Voyantis GTM template loads Voyantis on your website to:

 - **Collect event data** from Google Tag Manager
 - **Send data to Voyantis** internal webhook for AI-powered analysis
 - **Enable predictive models** for customer lifetime value, churn prediction, and more
 - **Integrate seamlessly** with your existing GTM setup

-The tag injects the Voyantis SDK script dynamically based on your API key and environment configuration.
+The tag injects the Voyantis script dynamically based on your API key and environment configuration.

 ## Setup Steps